profsmith89/ctps/_sources/chap15.md

 2. Tell the debugger where you want to place a *breakpoint*, which is a point (e.g., a file line) in your script where you'd like to pause its execution.
 The debugger is still treating your script like data, and I'll explain in a moment what exactly a breakpoint is and how the debugger modifies your script.
 3. Tell the debugger to start the execution of (possibly its modified version of) your script under its control.
 You're now telling the debugger to stop treating your script as data and instead treat it like code.
 But you're also indicating that you'd like the debugger to regain control when your script completes, encounters an error, throws an exception, or hits a breakpoint.
 4. Interact with your executing script as you normally would.
 Your computer is treating your script as code.
 5. Upon encountering a runtime error, exception, or breakpoint in your script, the debugger's prompt returns.
 Importantly, your script's execution has not terminated, but *paused* at the point of the error, exception, or breakpoint.
-At this point, the debugger has access to your script and its *runtime state*, which includes the active stack frames and any variables (including their current values) *in scope* at that point.
+At this point, the debugger has access to your script and its *runtime state*, which includes the call stack and any variables (including their current values) *in scope* at that point.
 "In scope" is a technical term in computer science: a variable is in scope if it's valid to use it at that point in the program.
 Pulling back from the details, the debugger is again treating your script as data, but it also has access to your script's runtime state as data.
 6. Tell the debugger to do something.
 This might have you asking the debugger to print the value of some variable or to add a new breakpoint.
 Some debuggers even allow you to change portions of the script's runtime state.
 Eventually, you'll decide to either continue the script's execution (returning to step 4) or terminate it.
 7. When your script's execution terminates, the debugger is still running and it continues to have access to your script's source code (as data).
 You can set new breakpoints and restart your script's execution, which allows you to test new theories about what's wrong with it.